Direct to Work

 The architectural technology studio in the Boulder Creek Building is open for some hours outside of class for students to do independent classwork.
 Times vary each semester; please check with the program chair.

-Academic support is also provided through the Excel Knowledge Zone.
-The Excel Knowledge Zone at CCD helps all students succeed by offering a variety of learning opportunities.
+Academic support is also provided through the Excel Zone.
+It helps all students succeed by offering a variety of learning opportunities.
 The Career and Technical Education (CTE) Zone is located in Cherry Creek Building, rooms 205 & 210.

 Some programs and/or courses may require additional fees in addition to the base tuition and fees.
 High-cost course fees are used to support the maintenance and development of the course labs and are embedded within your general tuition.